M1118/DCCServo3/README.md

 Absolute mode controls the effect the speed knob has on the servo position.
-A value of 0 in this bit field results in the speed setting controllign the speed of the servo movement, relative the minimum travel time set in the relavant CV fo rthe servo.
+A value of 0 in this bit field results in the speed setting controllign the speed of the servo movement, relative the minimum travel time set in the relavant CV for the servo.
 A value of 1 means the speed knob poisition sets the absolute position of the servo.
-In absolute mode the end positions are still taken itno account, so a 10% speed setting means 10% of travel from lower limit to upper limit.
+In absolute mode the end positions are still taken into account, so a 10% speed setting means 10% of travel from lower limit to upper limit.